Cambodia's strongman affirms pre-eminence as opposition challenge falters

-PHNOM PENH (Reuters) - Riot police with assault rifles stand guard near high metal walls.
+PHNOM PENH, June 12 (Reuters) - Riot police with assault rifles stand guard near high metal walls.
 Lines of parked trucks and coiled razor wire mark the perimeter of a site in Cambodia’s capital that’s strictly off limits to the public.

 The venue under guard is Freedom Park, the only place in Cambodia where anti-government protests are allowed.
 At least they used to be - until an opposition-led movement to topple Prime Minister Hun Sen gathered steam, and the authorities closed it indefinitely.